WhiskyTangoFawks/LunarFalloutPlus/README.md

 Wabbajack Modlist for Fallout 4 for for a moderate difficulty survival playthrough based on Lunar Fallout Overhaul, with a ton of extra spice.
 Requires wabbajack - https://www.wabbajack.org/#/

-## Pre-release Note 0.1.0
+### Pre-release Note 0.1.0
 This is the prelease for Life in the Ruins.
 It is stable, and I've fixed all the bugs I could find, but Fallout 4 is a big game.
 I'm sure there are things I've missed, which is where you come in.
 Play the list, and let me know how it goes.
-If there's stuff that needs fixing or balancing, let me know and have fun!
+If there's stuff that needs fixing or balancing, let me know and I'll get it sorted.
+Have fun!

 ## Modlist Goals
 - RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul